Sept 7 & 21 – October 19 – November 16

 - The Idaho DEC works with Boise State University College of Business & Economics to recruit international business students to support Export Excellence.
 The students are highly qualified and have a variety of language, cultural, travel and business backgrounds.
 The students are invaluable in helping companies research and craft their Export Action Plans

-Potential Export Excellence 2017 Interns can apply for the program below.
+We are still taking applications for 2017 Interns.
+Click the button below to apply.
 For information on the program, contact Professor Mark Buchanan of Boise State COBE IB or Bill Mullane of TechHelp and Boise State.

 Testimonials & Success Stories

 “I wanted to know what our options were, make contacts and learn some new stuff – better ways to do it.
 And Export Excellence did that.
 They said, ‘here are all the pieces you need to know about.’
 Export Excellence got us to think about all the different scenarios.
 The most valuable part is the contact list.
 It is so beneficial – the networking side.
 It opened doors with knowledge rather than just showing us how to do it.
 Before Export Excellence, we didn’t have resources to ask.
 Export Excellence showed us that we’re not alone; there are other companies dealing with similar issues.
 We can talk about problems together.
 Now we have 2 offices in Mexico and 1 in Scotland.
 I think small companies would benefit – the ones struggling with exporting because they don’t have the manpower.
 They’ll learn that they don’t have to do everything in-house, they can outsource some of it.”